Banning, California

 Banning is a city in Riverside County, California, United States.
-The population was 29,505 as of the 2020 census, down from 29,603 at the 2010 census.
+Its population was 29,505 as of the 2020 census, down from 29,603 at the 2010 census.
 It is situated in the San Gorgonio Pass, also known as Banning Pass.
 It is named for Phineas Banning, stagecoach line owner and the "Father of the Port of Los Angeles."

 Banning shares geographic and regional features with its western neighbor, the city of Beaumont.
 Banning and Beaumont have been rapidly growing in size and population since the 1990s.
-Both cities are about 80 miles east of downtown Los Angeles and 30 miles west of Palm Springs, each connected by freeway and railroad.
+Both cities are about 80 miles east of downtown Los Angeles and 30 miles west of Palm Springs, both connected by freeway and railroad.

 History

 Etymology

-Initially named Moore City, for and by Ransom B. Moore, within only a few months the town was renamed for Phineas Banning, "Father of the Port of Los Angeles".
-Banning had pastured sheep in the San Gorgonio Pass area, and operated a stagecoach that ran through the Pass.
+Initially named Moore City, by Ransom B. Moore, within only a few months the town was renamed for Phineas Banning, "Father of the Port of Los Angeles", who had pastured sheep in the San Gorgonio Pass area, and operated a stagecoach that ran through the Pass.

 Early history

-The area, up to the mid-19th century, was inhabited by the Cahuilla people, though the region around Banning was originally Maringayam (Serrano), and the Cahuilla expanded into the pass only in historic times.
+The area, up to the mid-19th century, was inhabited by the Cahuilla people, though the region around Banning was originally Maringayam (Serrano); the Cahuilla expansion into the pass occurred only late in recent, documented history.
 In 1824, the Mission San Gabriel Arcángel established the Rancho San Gorgonio in the pass.
 The first Anglo to settle in the area was Dr. Isaac Smith in 1853.
 In 1863, a smallpox epidemic further diminished the Cahuilla.
-The government created Indian reservations for the Cahuilla in 1877.
+The Indian reservations for the Cahuilla were established in 1877.